.xxx: Background

+History

 Proposal by ICM Registry

 The .XXX TLD was first proposed in 2000 by ICM Registry and resubmitted in 2004, but it faced strong opposition from politicians and conservative groups.

 ICANN announced on 1 June 2005 a preliminary approval of .xxx as an sTLD similar to .aero, .travel, etc. ICM said it would charge $60/year for domains.
+In August 2005, the Bush Administration pressured ICANN not to adopt a .xxx because of increasing concerns about the impact of pornography on families and children.
 In December 2005, discussions about the implementation of .xxx were taken off the agenda of ICANN Governmental Advisory Committee (GAC), placing its future in doubt.
 In its March 2006 meeting, the GAC formulated a letter of concern to the ICANN board about .xxx.
 On 10 May 2006, ICANN reversed the approval.
 On 6 January 2007, ICANN put up for public comment a revised proposal following changes to the policy of the ICM registry including the policing of any site that signs up to use the .xxx registry.
 On 30 March 2007, the ICANN board again rejected the .xxx proposal for the third time.

 On 6 June 2008, in accordance with ICANN bylaws, ICM filed an application with the International Centre for Dispute Resolution for an independent review challenging ICANN's decision.
 The filing became ICDR Case No. 50 117 T 00224 08, and in September 2009, a live hearing was held in Washington, DC, where both sides submitted documentary evidence and witness testimony.
 On 19 February 2010, the ICDR's independent review panel - consisting of Stephen M. Schwebel, Jan Paulsson and Dickran Tevrizian - issued its declaration.
 The panel found that the application for the ".XXX sTLD met the required sponsorship criteria", and that "the Board's reconsideration of that finding was not consistent with the application of neutral, objective and fair documented policy".
 At the ICANN meeting in Nairobi in March 2010 the board resolved to consider "process options".
 A 45-day public comment was opened on 26 March 2010.
 At the Brussels ICANN meeting in June 2010, the ICANN board resolved to restart the process, including renewed due diligence and GAC consultations.

+The Free Speech Coalition expressed opposition to .xxx in early March 2011, arguing it would "harm the adult entertainment business" by inviting censorship and blocking, while raising money for ICM without considering the "best interests of the industry".

 On 18 March 2011, ICANN's board approved the execution of the registry agreement with ICM for the .xxx sponsored top level domain.
 The vote was nine in favor, four against, with three abstentions.

-ICM is expected to make over $200 million a year, with 3 to 5 million domain registrations, as companies are anticipated to defensively register their domains.
+ICM was expected to make over $200 million a year, with 3 to 5 million domain registrations, as companies were anticipated to defensively register their domains.